dct2012/4wm/README.md

 * Setborders
   * finalize the switch to setclientborders and setdesktopborders.

-* Fix issue with mouse motion pulling windows to float.

 * Work on push to tiling.
   * finding the client to tile with.